 The Arizona frontier was full of dangers: grisly accidents, tragic circumstances and dark acts in a lawless land.
 Visit some of Arizona's most haunted places in the dark of night, and see if you can find a spirit or two.

-One of the stops on the tour is The Bisbee Inn, known as the Hotel LaMore when it first opened in the early 20th century, is a popular stop to find odd stuff going on.
+One of the stops on the tour is The Bisbee Inn.
+Known as the Hotel LaMore when it first opened in the early 20th century, the inn is a popular stop to find odd stuff going on.
 One resident spectral is a calico cat that died when it accidentally got locked in the saloon's storage room and starved.
 People staying at the hotel have reported feeling the cat brush by and heard purring.
 (Tip: Book Room #23 for a chance of your own ghostly feline visit.)

-By the time it was completed in 1910, the Gila County Jail and Sherrif's Office in the mining town of Globe vigilante violence was more likely to claim the lives of inmates than the hangman's noose.
+In 1910, by the time the Gila County Jail and Sherrif's Office in the of Globe was completed, vigilante violence was more likely to claim the lives of inmates than the hangman's noose.
 In one case, an unknown assailant shot and killed a suspect awaiting trial by hiding in a second-floor window in the courthouse across the alley.

 Though closed in 1981, the old jail remains a haunting place.
-For one night only, on October 30. guides with AZ Ghost Tours take guests on a 90-minute tour through the jail's sordid past and its history of infamous inmates.
+For one night only, on October 30. guides with AZ Ghost Tours take guests on a 3-hour tour through the jail's sordid past and its history of infamous inmates.
 The jail is one of four locations tour guests can choose from—with each one hosting up to 12 people for the three hours.

 You needn't travel far in Arizona before coming across a ghost town or two.
 Try these quirky towns for the perfect spooky—or just plain...

 Since moving to Tucson in 1988, freelance writer Elena Acoba has enjoyed traveling to the four corners of Arizona.
 Her favorites spots in her adopted state: the natural wonders and the rich historical sights.